albanie/scientists-on-youtube/README.md

 Scientists on Youtube
 ---

-This page is a small collection of interviews and lectures with scienitsts and researchers available on youtube.
+This page is a small collection of interviews and lectures with scientists and researchers available on Youtube, in particular footage in which they express their opinions.
 Pull requests/additional suggestions welcome.

 ###John Von Neumann